Bertha Thompson

 Bertha Mildred Thompson (married name Walker, 25 October 1876 – 8 December 1953) was an English amateur golfer.
-She won the 1905 Womens Amateur Championship at Royal Cromer and reached the final the following year.
+She won the 1905 Women's Amateur Championship at Royal Cromer and reached the final the following year.
 She reached the quarter-finals in 1900, 1909 and 1911.
 She was a regular player for England in international matches between 1899 and 1911, only missing the 1910 Women's Home Internationals, when she withdrew.
 The official Home Internationals started in 1905 and although she played in the event six times, she was only in the winning team once, in her final appearance in 1911.

 Golf career

-Thompson played in the 1897 Womens Amateur Championship at Gullane, representing the Beverley and East Riding club.
+Thompson played in the 1897 Women's Amateur Championship at Gullane, representing the Beverley and East Riding club.
 After a bye in the first round she beat Miss Bloxsom 4&3 and then Miss Lugton after a tie.
 She then lost 6&5 at the last-16 stage, to Madeline Campbell.
 The 1898 championship was held at Great Yarmouth & Caister.
 Thompson, representing the Scarborough club, beat Mrs. Hezlet, the mother of the famous sisters, 8&6 in the first round.
 She then lost, by one hole, to Issette Pearson in the second round.

 Thompson traveled to Ireland to play in the 1899 championship at County Down but lost in the first round to Lottie Dod.
 A match between Ireland and England was played the day after the championship finished.
 Thompson played for the England team but lost by 10 holes to Rhona Adair.
 Despite this loss, England won six of the nine matches, winning by 37 holes to 18.
 The 1900 championship was held at Westward Ho!.
 Thompson reached the quarter-finals before losing 3&2 to Molly Whigham.

 The 1901 championship was played at Aberdovey in Wales.
-An international match between England and Ireland was played before the Womens Amateur Championship.
+An international match between England and Ireland was played before the Women's Amateur Championship.
 This time the result was decided by matches rather than holes, Ireland winning 5–2.
 As in 1899, Thompson played Rhona Adair, but this time she won her match.
 She beat Jessie Magill and Maud Titterton on the second day but lost again to Issette Pearson, at the last-16 stage, on the final hole.
 In 1902, at Royal Cinque Ports, a Scottish team competed for the first time in the international matches.
 On the first day, England beat Ireland, although Thompson lost 7&5 to May Hezlet.
 The following day England beat Scotland, Thompson halving her match with Molly Graham.
 In the second round of the championship, Thompson again met May Hezlet, losing again, but this time the match was much closer, Hezlet winning by two holes.